Cavity Treatment

 Early detection of cavities is important.

-In the early stages, cavities have almost no noticeable symptoms.
-As they progress, the following symptoms may appear.
+In the early stages, cavities usually cause little to no noticeable symptoms.
+However, as they progress, the following symptoms may appear.

 • Sensitivity to cold or sweet foods.